kiwix/kiwix-android/README.md

 Play Store policies.
 The Play Store variant of Kiwix does not require the `MANAGE_EXTERNAL_STORAGE` permission anymore, which is necessary to scan storage and access ZIM files at arbitrary locations.
-Therefore, the storage scanning & file picking functionalities are not available in this variant anymore.
-For already downloaded ZIM files, You can copy them to the `Android/media/org.kiwix.kiwixmobile/` folder, and the application will read them.
+Therefore, the storage scanning functionality is not available in this variant anymore.
+For already downloaded ZIM files, You can copy them to the `Android/media/org.kiwix.kiwixmobile/` folder or you can use file picker to select the ZIM files from storage and it will copy/move the ZIM files in this folder based on your choice , and the application will read them.
 Before uninstalling the application, please ensure that you move all your ZIM files from this folder, as they will be automatically deleted when the application is uninstalled or if the application data is cleared.
 To use the full version of Kiwix